After missing almost two seasons, Mariners’ Mitch Haniger hits career high in home runs

 On Thursday afternoon, in his 117th game of the 2021 season, Haniger stepped to the plate in the second inning with two outs, a pair of teammates on base and Rangers starter Spencer Howard on the mound.

-Having already won a 10-pitch battle against Howard in the first inning, singling to right field, Haniger felt no pressure when he immediately fell behind 0-2 in the count.
+Having already won a 10-pitch battle against Howard in the first inning, singling to right field, Haniger felt no pressure when he fell behind 0-2 in the count.
 He shrugged off a fastball away and fouled off a changeup with a lunging swing.
-Howard decided to come back with another changeup and Haniger annihilated it, pulling a line drive into the largely empty left field seats of Globe Life Field.
+Howard decided to come back with another changeup and Haniger annihilated it, pulling a line drive into the largely empty left-field seats of Globe Life Field.

 Always stone-faced serious on the field, Haniger didn’t crack a smile or even change expressions as he quickly circled the bases.
-To the casual fan watching, they would’ve had no idea that it represented a milestone achievement for him.
+To the casual fan watching, they would’ve had no idea that it represented a milestone.

-It was Haniger’s 27th homer of the season, a new career high, eclipsing the 26 homers he hit in his 2018 All-Star season, which was not coincidentally his last fully healthy season.
-In 2018, he hit his 26th homer on Sept.
-19 at Minute Maid Park in his 149th game played.
+It was Haniger’s 27th homer, a career high, eclipsing the 26 homers he hit in his 2018 All-Star season, which was his last fully healthy season.
+In 2018, he hit his 26th homer Sept.
+19 at Minute Maid Park in his 149th game.

-“I just try be more grateful,” he said of the milestone achievement.
+“I just try be more grateful,” he said.
 “When you experience big injuries, especially surgeries, you realize how quickly your career could end.
 So now, just on a daily basis, I feel more grateful to be able to show up to the park every day and try to soak it in.”

-He’s played in all but five of the Mariners games this season, missing two games after fouling a ball off the knee and another two games while being under the weather.
+He’s played in all but five of the Mariners’ games this season, missing two games after fouling a ball off the knee and another two games while being under the weather.

-“Going into this season I was hoping to play like 155 games, I felt like having a couple days off here and there just to make sure I’m healthy after missing a year and a half would be a good idea,” he said.
+“Going into this season I was hoping to play like 155 games.
+I felt like having a couple days off here and there just to make sure I’m healthy after missing a year and a half would be a good idea,” he said.
 “I feel like I’m right where I should be as far as health-wise and where my body is at.
 I’m happy with how I’m feeling.
 If I didn’t have the DH spot, I feel like there might’ve been a couple more days where I would have needed to have an off day.”

-Haniger had been in a bit of funk at the plate after hitting his 26th homer on Aug.
+Haniger had been in a bit of funk at the plate after hitting his 26th homer Aug.
 10 against the Rangers at T-Mobile Park.
 Over his next seven games, he had a .167/.276/.208 slash line with just four hits and one RBI.
 It was part of a larger slow spell for Haniger.
-After hitting two homers against the A’s on July 24 at T-Mobile Park, he had a .209/.283/.279 slash line with just three extra base hits over his last 22 games going into the season finale with the Rangers.
+After hitting two homers against the A’s July 24 at T-Mobile Park, he had a .209/.283/.279 slash line with just three extra base hits over his last 22 games going into the season finale with the Rangers.

-Given the fact that he basically missed a season and a half with injuries, Haniger’s production this year has been better than most expected.
+Given the fact that he missed a season and a half with injuries, Haniger’s production this year has been better than most expected.

 In 117 games, he’s posted a .258/.317/.484 slash line with 19 doubles, two triples, 27 homers, 70 RBI, 36 walks, 120 strikeouts while accumulating 2.2 wins above replacement per FanGraphs.